mcmonty2600/simpleplot/README.md

 ### Basic Example

-Create a simple data plot by passing in a canvas element and an array of numbers.
+In the simplest case, a data plot is created by passing in a canvas element and an array of numbers, without additional configuration parameters
 ```
 <script>
   data = [2,3,5,4,1,8,7]];